 The employer contribution rates effective July 1, 2017, through June 30, 2019, were set using the entry age normal actuarial cost method.
 For the Tier One/Tier Two component of the PERS Defined Benefit Plan, this method produced an employer contribution rate consisting of (1) an amount for normal cost (the estimated amount necessary to finance benefits earned by the employees during the current service year), (2) an amount for the amortization of unfunded actuarial accrued liabilities, which are being amortized over a fixed period with new unfunded actuarial accrued liabilities being amortized over 20 years.
-For the OPSRP Pension Program component of the PERS Defined Benefit Plan, this method produced an employer contribution rate consisting of (a) an amount for normal cost (the estimated amount necessary to finance benefits earned by the employees during the current service year), (b) an amount for the amortization of unfunded actuarial accrued liabilities of unfunded actuarial accrued liabilities, which are being amortized over a fixed period with new unfunded over a fixed period with new unfunded actuarial accrued liabilities of unfunded actuarial accrued liabilities, which are being amortized over a fixed period with new unfunded actuarial accrued liabilities, which are being amortized over a fixed period with new unfunded actuarial accrued liabilities, which are being amortized over a fixed period with new unfunded actuarial accrued liabilities, which are being amortized over 16 years.
-The total pension liability in the December 31, 2015 actuarial valuation was determined using the following actuarial assumptions:
+For the OPSRP Pension Program component of the PERS Defined Benefit Plan, this method produced an employer contribution rate consisting of (a) an amount for normal cost (the estimated amount necessary to finance benefits earned by the employees during the current service year), (b) an amount for the amortization of unfunded actuarial accrued liabilities, which are being amortized over a fixed period with new unfunded actuarial accrued liabilities being amortized over 16 years.
+The total pension liability in the December 31, 2016 actuarial valuation was determined using the following actuarial assumptions:

-Valuation Date December 31, 2015 rolled forward to June 30, 2017 Experience Study Report 2014, published September 23, 2015 Actuarial Cost Method Entry Age Normal Amortization Method Amortized as a level percentage of payroll as layered amortization bases over a closed period; Tier One/Tier Two UAL is amortized over 20 years and OPSRP pension UAL is amortized over 16 years.
-Asset Valuation Method Fair value of assets Actuarial Assumptions: Inflation Rate 2.50 percent Investment Rate of Return 7.50 percent Discount Rate 7.50 percent Projected Salary Increases 3.50 percent overall payroll growth Cost of Living Adjustments (COLA) Blend of 2.00% COLA and graded COLA (1.25%/0.15%) in accordance with Moro decision; blend based on service.
-Mortality Healthy retirees and beneficiaries: RP-2000 Sex-distinct, generational per Scale BB, with collar adjustments and set-backs as described in the valuation.
-Active Members: Mortality rates are a percentage of healthy retiree rates that vary by group, as described in the valuation.
-Disabled retirees: Mortality rates are a percentage (70% for males, 95% for females) of the RP-2000 Sex-distinct, generational per Scale BB, disabled mortality table.
+Valuation Date December 31, 2016 rolled forward to June 30, 2018

+Experience Study Report 2016, published July 2017 Actuarial Cost Method Entry Age Normal years.

+Amortization Method Amortized as a level percentage of payroll as layered amortization bases over a closed period; Tier

+One/Tier Two UAL is amortized over 20 years and OPSRP pension UAL is amortized over 16

+Asset Valuation Method Fair value of assets

+Actuarial Assumptions:

+Inflation Rate 2.50 percent

+Investment Rate of Return 7.20 percent

+Discount Rate 7.20 percent

+Projected Salary Increases 3.50 percent overall payroll growth blend based on service.

+Cost of Living Adjustments (COLA) Blend of 2.00% COLA and graded COLA (1.25%/0.15%) in accordance with Moro decision;

+Mortality Healthy retirees and beneficiaries: RP-2014 Healthy annuitant, sex-distinct, generational with valuation.

+Unisex, Social Security Data Scale, with collar adjustments and set-backs as described in the

+Active Members: RP-2014 Employees, sex-distinct, generational with Unisex, Social Security Data

+Scale, with collar adjustments and set-backs as described in the valuation.

+Disabled retirees: RP-2014 Disabled retirees, sex-distinct, generational with Unisex, Social Security

+Data Scale.

 Actuarial valuations of an ongoing plan involve estimates of the value of projected benefits and assumptions about the probability of events far into the future.
 Actuarially determined amounts are subject to continual revision as actual results are compared to past expectations and new estimates are made about the future.
 Experience studies are performed as of December 31 of even numbered years.
-The methods and assumptions shown above are based on the 2014 Experience Study which reviewed experience for the four-year period ending on December 31, 2014.
+The methods and assumptions shown above are based on the 2016 Experience Study which reviewed experience for the four-year period ending on December 31, 2016.